- Home

 What Can I Do with a Divinity or Ministry Degree?

-As you compare options like a ministry degree vs divinity degree or review common seminary degree requirements, you can begin to see how different academic paths align with your goals.
+As you compare options like a ministry degree vs. a divinity degree or review common seminary degree requirements, you can begin to see how different academic paths align with your goals.
 Whether you are researching how to become an ordained minister online or exploring possible divinity degree career opportunities, these programs can help you examine different directions within ministry and related fields.
-An Online Seminary format may also provide space to continue working or serving while you pursue your studies.
+An online seminary format for graduate students may also provide space to continue working or serving while you pursue your studies.

 I want to become a pastor or church leader